GitHub Actions cache: dependencies, keys, and cache hits

 node-version: 22

-cache: pnpm # caches the pnpm store, keyed on pnpm-lock.yaml
+cache: pnpm # keyed on pnpm-lock.yaml

 - run: pnpm install --frozen-lockfile